Alona Alegre

-Maria Lourdes Jalandoni Salvador (January 1, 1948 – December 9, 2018), better known by her screen name Alona Alegre, was a Filipina movie actress whose parents were the stage impressario Lou Salvador and LVN actress Inday Jalandoni.
+Maria Lourdes Jalandoni Salvador (January 1, 1948 – December 9, 2018), better known by her stage name Alona Alegre, was a Filipino film actress.
+Her parents were the stage impresario Lou Salvador and LVN actress Inday Jalandoni.
 She was among the 102 children fathered by Lou Salvador whose notable progeny includes Lou Salvador Jr., Phillip Salvador and Ross Rival.

 She made her film debut as a seven-year-old child star in the 1955 movie Tagapagmana under LVN Pictures.

 Life

 Salvador was born in the Philippines in 1948.
 She died on December 9, 2018.

 Political views

 Salvador became a pro-Ferdinand Marcos activist.
 She led a rally of Marcos loyalists at the Plaza Nuestra Señora de Guia in Ermita, Manila on May 1, 1987, and was charged with rebellion by the Northern Police District in the same year for her alleged participation in the January 27 takeover of the GMA Network television station.